-Battery-poweredection-icles undecticating instead graduated and instead of a fuel tank, batteries store the electricity that is used to operate an EV.
+Battery-powered electric vehicles run on electrical energy instead of gasoline or diesel fuel.
+Instead of a fuel tank, batteries store the electricity that is used to operate an EV.
 These batteries can be charged by plugging the vehicle into a charging station.